robotlolita/siren/documentation/overview.md

 As previously mentioned, Siren messages are sent to contexts, which then get to define the operation to be executed.
-Siren has a Global context, where mappings from new objects are automatically added to, and Lexical contexts, which may provide additional mappings.
+Siren has a Global context, where mappings from new subjects are automatically added to, and Lexical contexts, which may provide additional mappings.

-Contexts are first-class values, and are the result of extending an object:
+Contexts are first-class values, and are the result of extending a subject:

 ```ruby
 let Context-A = Context.